 Right To Request Flexible Working

 The Flexible Working Regulations 2014 came into force on 30th June 2014 and extend the right to request flexible working to any employee who has been employed for 26 weeks and not just parents of children under 17, or 18 if disabled, and certain carers – as was previously the case.
+Consultation began in September 2021 to seek views as to whether the right should become a day one right.

 Right To Request Flexible Working Pre 2014